By Eve Turek

 “I am very grateful to have been chosen to represent the United States alongside some of the very best photographic talent working in the world today.
 To have the further honor of having my image chosen as the Gold Medal winner is overwhelming,” Eve said.
 “I just go back to what I say every time I step outside: please, and thank you.”

 Eve Turek is the owner of the Seadragon and Yellowhouse Galleries.
 She has lived on the Outer Banks since 1976.
 She finds her greatest joy in encounters in the wild, which provide her with stories that photography allows her to share.
-All images are matted and framed by her husband, Pete.
 Awards for her work include the 2014 World Photographic Cup Gold Medal, 2017 PPA Showcase Award, 2016 Epson Silver and 2017 & 2016 Bronze International Pano Awards, International Birds as Art finalist, and various state and regional honors.